Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_file_transfer.md

 #### Additional information

 Once you understand the basic modes and concepts described in this topic, you can then add processing, symbolic variables, scripts and more to your transfers using other {{< TransferCFT/axwayvariablesComponentShortName  >}} options and features.
 See the dedicated sections in this document for details on customizing your transfer flows.
-A good place to start is [Transfer Concepts](../../../../concepts/transfer_command_overview), which presents high-level transfer processing concepts, transfer mode details, and procedural topics.
+A good place to start is [Transfer Concepts](../../../../concepts/transfer_command_overview), which presents high- level transfer processing concepts, transfer mode details, and procedural topics.